 The range of options in the secular world can be overwhelming even for those who have been brought up in it.
-It is full of contradictions.
-It can be exciting and liberating but it can also be disappointing.
-It can be inspiring and fulfilling but it can also be lonely.
+It can be exciting, fulfilling and liberating but it can also be disappointing and lonely.
 Knowing where to begin is a real challenge.
 Mavar is here to help.

 Where do I begin?

 How do I contact Mavar?

 You can call Alex or Jo on the Mavar Hotline: 020 8144 5074.
 Because the hotline is not staffed at all times, it would be helpful if you could leave a message – but you don’t have to.
 If you’re comfortable leaving us your telephone number we’ll do our best to call you back at the time you request, always texting you first .
 Alternatively, you can email firstname.lastname@example.org , or make contact via the website’s live chat box (the blue one on this page) which is anonymous.

 Mavar will treat your call with complete confidentiality and impartiality, and you will not have to give your real name if you prefer not to.

 Is there a chance that people will know that I have contacted Mavar?

 No. Mavar will not share your identity or personal information with any individual or organisation.
 Our service is completely confidential.
 You can use a pseudonym (false name) if you like.

 When you contact Mavar one of our staff will listen to you and try to understand what you are looking for.
 When you are ready and based on your wishes, you will be offered a mentor from London or Mavar North, whom you can meet in person (at a discrete location) or speak to over the telephone or internet.
 Your mentor will coordinate all the support you receive.
 Together, you and your mentor will decide where and how often to speak or meet.

 I am under 18 years old.
 Can you help me?